Skip to content

 local MY_ITEM = Isaac.GetItemIdByName("My Item")

---The variable we're looking to use is "firstTime", which tells us if it's a first-time pickup or not.
+--Only "firstTime" is needed here, which tells if it's a first-time pickup or not.

 function mod:OnPostAddCollectible(itemID, charge, firstTime, activeSlot, varData, player)